peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

     public sealed class JSONOptions

-Includes options to control how CBOR objects are converted to JSON.
+Includes options to control how CBOR objects are converted to and from JavaScript Object Notation (JSON).

 ### Member Summary
 * <code>[AllowDuplicateKeys](#AllowDuplicateKeys)</code> - Gets a value indicating whether to allow duplicate keys when reading JSON.